dennuguyen/comp3311/tut09/README.md

 - Is R 3NF?
     - Yes because RHS of all FDs (i.e. B,E,A) are elements of candidate keys.
 - Is R BCNF?
-    - No because LHS of any of FDs (i.e. A, BC, ED) contains candidate keys.
+    - No because LHS of any of FDs (i.e. A, BC, ED) does not contains candidate keys.

 Note that max number of candidate keys is `2^(num_attr - num_fd)`.